 Kavi® Members Help

-Deactivating a user's account prevents the user from logging into protected areas of the web site or accessing special online tools.
-Inactive accounts are not sent automated email notifications concerning membership renewal.
+Once a member has been deactivated, they will not be sent automated email notifications concerning membership renewal.
 An inactive user who tries to get a login link will either see an error message or receive an email explaining that their account is inactive, rather than being sent a new login link.

 Back to top

-When a member permanently cancels their membership or a user requests their information be removed from the organization's database, it may be necessary to delete the member's account information in order to comply with your organization's privacy policy.
-Deleting an account is permanent and removes all information about this account from the database.
+When a member permanently cancels their membership or a user requests their information be removed from the organization's database, it may be necessary to delete the member's information in order to comply with your organization's privacy policy.
+Deleting an company or user is permanent and removes all their information from the database.

 • The company's Kavi Billing® account